Feed-dev/PDF-Marker-Script/README.md

 - **High-accuracy PDF conversion** using Marker
 - **GPU acceleration** with CUDA support
-- **LLM enhancement** via Marker's native Ollama integration for improved formatting and OCR error correction
+- **LLM enhancement** via Marker's native Ollama integration but no need to use it found yet
 - **Single file and batch processing**
 - **Comprehensive logging** and error handling
 - **Configurable output formats**